Find Affordable College Courses

 108 Yearly Graduations

-Florida State University comes in at #17 on our list of the most popular colleges offering master's degrees in IS.
+The 17th most popular school in the country for is majors who are seeking their master's degree is Florida State University.
 Each year, around 43,500 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,640 per year, while in-state graduate students, on average, pay $9,684 per year.
-For the 2020-2021 academic year, 108 master's degrees were handed out to IS majors at Florida State.
-Around 35% of these students were from an underrepresented racial-ethnic group, and 78% were women.
+During the most recent year for which we have data, 108 people received their master's degree in is from Florida State.
+Around 41% of these students were from an underrepresented racial-ethnic group, and 81% were women.
+Florida State University is graduates who receive their master's degree go on to jobs earning a median salary of $71,873.

 #18